QubitProducts/qubit-cli/README.md

 ```
 npm link
 cd ./example
-experience-previewer
+xp
 ```
-now open any page and add 'local_experience_previewer&activate' to the url querystring or hash
+now open any page and add 'activate' to the url querystring or hash

 ```
 - activation.js // develop advanced activations